Fosca (opera): Performance history

-The opera premiered at La Scala in Milan on 16 February 1873.
-It was a failure because of a dispute between lovers of bel canto and supporters of Wagnerian music-drama.
-Gomes revised it in 1877, and the premiere of the new version (this time described as a melodramma) on February 7, 1878, also at La Scala, was a success.
+The opera premiered at La Scala in Milan on 16 February 1873 with an all-star cast led by French soprano Gabrielle Krauss.
+Despite being a success with the critics, including French composer Charles Gounod who was present at the premiere, the opera was generally a failure with the masses because of a dispute between lovers of bel canto and supporters of Wagnerian music-drama.
+Gomes revised it in 1877, and the premiere of the new version (this time described as a melodramma) on February 7, 1878, also at La Scala, was a complete success.

-Since then, performances of the opera, mostly in Brazil, have been rare.
-The most recent productions, in both cases of the revised version, were given at the Teatro Amazonas, Manaus, in May 1998, and by Wexford Festival Opera in October of the same year.
-In 2016, Theatro Municipal de São Paulo has made a new production of the opera, staged in December.
+Since then, performances of the opera have been rare.
+Although a handful of famous singers, such as Hariclea Darclée and Virginia Damerini, have tried to revive interest in the work in the decades following its premiere, the opera failed to gain a foothold on the general repertoire.
+Some of the most recent productions, in all cases of the revised version, include a 1997 staging by the National Opera of Bulgaria, another at the Teatro Amazonas in Manaus, in May 1998, and another by the Wexford Festival Opera in October of the same year.
+In 2016, the Theatro Municipal de São Paulo mounted a new production of the opera, staged in December.